dark-side/sports-hub/products/sport_news_portal/web_application_features/social_networks/README.md

 ## Description

 Site users should be able to use social networks to perform the following actions on the Sports Hub site:
-  - Login and Sign up to the site
+  - Log in and Sign up to the site
   - Follow the Sports Hub
   - Share an article
   - View/Like Facebook posts and videos